 - Always yield to pedestrians in crosswalks.
 When approaching a crosswalk, reduce your speed and scan the roadside for people preparing to cross.
 Never pass a car stopped at a crosswalk.

 - Never drive under the influence.
 Drunk or drugged drivers are more likely to hit pedestrians.
 With slowed reaction times and weakened senses, intoxicated drivers put pedestrians in great danger.

 If You’re Hit by a Car, Get Legal Help

 Despite advanced safety systems on cars, flashing pedestrian crosswalks, and lower speed limits in downtown areas, pedestrians are still injured at an alarming rate.
-If you were hurt by a car while crossing the street, call our Overland Park office.
-We'll make sure the driver is held accountable and that you get the settlement you deserve.
+If you were hurt by a car while crossing the street, call our office.
+We’ll make sure the driver is held accountable and that you get the settlement you deserve.